CoderKee/RenowApp/README.md

 7. Choose to post as a “Request” or “Service”
 8. Update the listing

-Note that the components displayed ere are similar to the one in "Create listing" screen, however the componenet should be pre-filled with the user's pre-filled posting information.
+Note that the components displayed here are similar to the one in "Create listing" screen, however the componenet should be pre-filled with the user's pre-filled posting information.

 Similarly, all text fields must be filled or an error message will be shown.